paulchernoch/shy/src/README.md

 # Shy - A Shunting Yard Rules Engine

 It is convenient for engineers unfamiliar with the programming language used to implement an application to still have a need to write rules that will be used in that application.
 If the formulas are embedded in the code, adding or editing them becomes tedious and error prone; it is better that they be stored in external text files in a simple format.
 Such formulas are usually expressed in infix notation, because that is how mathematics is normally notated.
 This library uses the **Shunting Yard** Algorithm to compile such expressions into a form convenient for execution.
-This algorithm was discovered by Edsger Dijkstra, a Dutch physicist and computer scientist.
+This algorithm was discovered by **Edsger Dijkstra**, a Dutch physicist and computer scientist.

 ## Modules